sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Knuth's local information
+Short desc    : Knuth's local information
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : A collection of experimental programs and developments based
+Descript     : A collection of experimental programs and developments based
              : on, or complementary to, the matter in his distribution
              : directories.
 ```